-When you need help with LGBTQ planning in Long Island, we are ready to offer you the comprehensive advice that you deserve.
+When you need help with LGBTQ planning in Garden City, we are ready to offer you the comprehensive advice that you deserve.
 Give our estate planning lawyers a call today at 800-295-1917 or contact us online to find out more about the legal services we offer and the personalized advice we provide to lesbians, gay individuals, transgender individuals, and bisexual individuals.
 We can also answer questions you may have including:

 - Why is LGBTQ planning important?

 - What should be a part of your plan?

 - How can an LGBTQ planning lawyer help you?

 For lesbians, gay individuals, bisexual individuals, and transgender individuals, estate planning and retirement planning can be complicated by inadequate recognition under the law as well as by more complex family situations.

 You may have a partner who you were not able to marry for a long time, which could mean you own substantial separate property or are not able to qualify for Social Security on each other’s work records.
 You may have non-biological children who you have raised but not adopted.
 You may also have a family who is not fully supportive of your sexuality or of your gender identity.